Showing posts with label faith. Show all posts

 What are your hopes this holiday season?
 What is the longing of your heart?
 Whatever it is, give it to the Lord, and trust that He will surround you with His amazing love this season.
 His gifts are for every child of His and that means each and every one of us.
 When all else fades, Jesus is still there to light our way.
 "I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life."
 (John 8:12).
 Choose to walk in the light this holiday season.

 If this post has encouraged you, join our community to receive my weekly posts.
-You'll also receive my free newest ebook entitled "How to Develop a Spiritual Path".
+You'll also receive my free ebook entitled "7 Steps to Finding Your Spiritual Path".
 All you have to do is enter your email address in the box provided.
 While you're at it, pass it on.
 Someone you know may need a little hope this season.

 Need a gift?
 Consider giving a copy of my inspirational true story, "The Power of Faith: a journey to healing, wholeness, and harmony" available on Amazon and your favorite online booksellers.
+Audio version is now available on Google play.
 Or my latest book on spiritual growth entitled "Ignite the Power Within: 10 Steps to Supercharge Your Spiritual Growth" also available at your favorite online bookseller.

 For all kinds of interesting tips and info from exercise and diet, to mindfulness and meditation to the benefits of tea, pop on over to my Pinterest page at https://www.pinterest.com/arielpaz/boards/